JohnstoneDev/rails_api_template/README.md

 * In the `database.yml` file, sets the url for the database to use an env variable and the postgres adapter.
 * In the `production.rb` and `development.rb` files, sets the application hosts
 * Adds a `Procfile` with web starting options.
+* Initialized phonelib, ready to use in [phonelib.rb](config/initializers/phonelib.rb)

 ## Render Deployment Configuration